Start at the Top(side)

 A Short Stay at the Bay

 Just past the penguin building is Stingray Bay, which opened in 2018.
 Stingray Bay is free with your Zoo admission.
-Don’t miss the chance to touch the stingrays and maybe even a white-spotted bamboo shark.
-Check the Zoo’s website to find out the rays’ feeding times.
-For $1, you can feed the stingrays yourself, but limited quantities of food are available to keep the animals healthy.
+Don’t miss the chance to touch the stingrays and maybe even a white-spotted bamboo shark!

 Lots to Discover

-Discovery Barn is next and is home animals such as ring-tailed lemurs, two-toed sloth, macaws, amphibians and more.
+Discovery Barn is next and is home to animals such as ring-tailed lemurs, a two-toed sloth, macaws, amphibians, and more.
 The barn makes a quick and convenient restroom stop -- there are family restrooms on both floors.

 Another tip: bring quarters because you’re going to want them at the next two stops!
 Next door to Discovery Barn, you can purchase goat food in the Three Billy Goats Gruff Yard, then you have the chance to feed a dromedary camel!
 These are great interactive opportunities for making memories!